Mexico's rural landowners pose threat to foreign energy investors

 Leftist lawmakers and agrarian groups, many of whom opposed the reform, have raised the temperature for foreign investors by accusing them of planning land grabs.

-"This is the total destruction of property in this country in the service of international companies," said Labor Party Senator Manuel Bartlett.
+"This is the total destruction of property in this country in the service of international companies," said Labour Party Senator Manuel Bartlett.

 LAND UNCERTAINTY